 “All of his life, William Hunt-Vincent has been a working man who sweated at the forge or was frozen fixing chains to the gib heads of cranes in hail storms.
 Always he has admired people who would work hard to advance in the world.”

-This is a conversation between our comrade William Hunt Vincent, and Ranjeet and Jackson, from CPGB-ML and Red Youth.
-We went to meet Billy the day after after attending the Durham Miners Gala, on a Sunday morning in July 2013.
+This is a conversation between our comrade William Hunt-Vincent, and Rango and Jackson of the CPGB-ML and Red Youth.
+They went to meet Billy the day after attending the Durham miners’ gala, on a Sunday morning in July 2013.

 We are saddened that we did not publish the interview in Billy’s lifetime.
 That was our avowed intention – and Billy gave us explicit permission to make and publish our discussion.
-But we are proud to present it now, so that young workers, from the Northeast and throughout Britain, can learn from his words of wisdom, and reflections on working class life and struggle during his eight decades living in Sunderland.
+But we are proud to present it now, so that young workers, from the north-east and throughout Britain, can learn from his words of wisdom, and his reflections on working-class life and struggle during eight decades of living in Sunderland.

-Despite all the ups and downs of his life, and the communist movement that he eagerly joined, and worked to nuture and spread during his life, Billy never lost faith in the ability of working people to liberate themselveds from wage slavery.
-Nor did he ever lose the firm conviction that Marxism-Leninism provided us with the weapons to free our country and our world from the evils that capitalism imposes upon working people.
+Despite all the ups and downs of his life, and of the communist movement that he eagerly joined, and worked to nurture and spread, Billy never lost faith in the ability of working people to liberate themselves from wage slavery.
+Nor did he ever lose the firm conviction that Marxism Leninism provides us with the weapons to free our country and our world from the evils that capitalism imposes upon working people.

-Untill his last days, Billy remained a communist, and was proud to join the CPGB-ML, soon after its formation, as an avid reader of Lalkar and Proletarian, and he wrote poetry indicting capitalistm, published in its pages, untill his last years:
+Until his last days, Billy remained a communist, and was proud to join the CPGB-ML, soon after its formation, as an avid reader of Lalkar and Proletarian, and he wrote poetry indicting capitalism, published in its pages, until his last years:

 of pillage, death and woe